camunda/feel-scala/CONTRIBUTING.md

 :tada: First off, thanks for taking the time to contribute! :+1:

-## How Can I Contribute?
+## How can I contribute?

-### Reporting Bugs
+### Reporting bugs

-If you found a bug or an unexpected behevior then please create a [new issue](https://github.com/camunda/feel-scala/issues).
-Before creating an issue, make sure that there is no issue yet.
-Any information you provide in the issue, helps to solve it.
+If you found a bug or unexpected behavior, please create a [new issue](https://github.com/camunda/feel-scala/issues).
+Before you create an issue, please make sure that there is no issue yet.
+Any information you provide on the issue would be helpful to solve it.

-### Suggesting Enhancements
+### Suggesting enhancements

-If you have an idea how to improve the project then please create a [new issue](https://github.com/camunda/feel-scala/issues).
+If you have an idea of how to improve the project, please create a [new issue](https://github.com/camunda/feel-scala/issues).
 Describe your idea and the motivation behind it.
-In order to speed up the process, think about providing a pull request.
+To speed up the process, think about providing a pull request.

-### Improving Documentation

-If you see a way to improve the documentation (e.g. provide additional or missing information) then please open a new pull request which contains your changes.
-Use the link on the page to edit it.

-### Providing Pull Requests
+### Providing pull requests

-You want to provide a bug fix or an inprovement?
+Do you want to provide a bug fix or an inprovement?
 Great! :tada:

 Before opening a pull request, make sure that there is a related issue.
 The issue helps to confirm that the behavior is unexpected, or the idea of the improvement is valid.
 (Following the rule "Talk, then code")

 In order to verify that you don't break anything, you should build the whole project and run all tests.
 This also apply the code formatting.

-## Building the Project from Source
+## Building the project from source

 You can build the project with [Maven](http://maven.apache.org).